hansroland/reflex-dom-inbits/tutorial.md

 Reflex-Dom is built on Reflex and on GHCJS.Dom.
 It allows you to write GUI programs that run in a Web Browser or as a 'native' application in Webkit.
 Reflex-Dom was written by Ryan Trinkle too.

+Reflex-dom protects you from all the low level details of an FRP implementation.
+Writing GUI programs in reflex-dom is much fun.
+You can really write GUI programs in a functional way and you can separate the GUI logic from the business logic.
 It's not necessary to be a Haskell guru to write GUI programs with reflex-dom.
-A good understanding of basic Haskell and the concepts of *Functor*, *Applicative* and *Monad* is enough.
+A good understanding of basic Haskell with the concepts of *Functor*, *Applicative* and *Monad* is enough.
 Of course, the more experience you have, the easier it is.